dshuld/startup/README.md

 Animations are nice to add small effects, but there are probably better ways to add complex effects using JavaScript
 ## Simon CSS
 Positioning was probably the most difficult part of the CSS, so it would be worth taking the time to practice with it.
 Otherwise, I learned about nesting divs in order to apply the properties I want with certain selectors.
 I also learned more about implemetning bootstrap selectors.
+## Startup HTML and CSS
+It was very cool to build my site based on my design from scratch, it helped me learn a lot more about the importance of planning out a webstie design, becasue it allows for a much smarter layout and structure of the HTML document to make the styling more simple.